Pyrrha-Platform/Pyrrha-Database/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting Prometeo pull requests.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting Pyrrha pull requests.

 ## License